skarger/compiler/README.md

 src/include/parser.h : PS2 header file
 src/lexer/* : files for PS1 scanner.
 Required for parser.
-src/utilities/* : utility functions, required to build but not specifically part of PS2. test_input : for testing parser $ ./parser test_input
+src/utilities/* : utility functions, required to build but not specifically part of PS2. test_input_valid : for testing parser $ ./parser test_input_invalid [output_file]
-test_result : output from testing parser.
-typescript : transcript of building and testing parser
+test_input_invalid : input that should provoke errors test_input : the valid and invalid versions combined test_result : output from testing parser. typescript : transcript of building and testing parser